shaischaudhry/devOverflow-a-Stack-overflow-clone/README.md

 # DevOverflow

-A developer QA platform built with the MERN stack.
+A Stack Overflow clone built with the MERN stack and GraphQL.